March 5, 2021

-If multiple processes at a facility are interconnected, they may be considered a single process under the PSM rule.
+If multiple processes at a facility are interconnected, they may be considered a single process under the PSM rule for hazarous material removal.

 The PSM rule is a performance-based rule; that is, it does not prescribe how each element is to be implemented.

-Following are recommendations for developing your site-specific PSM Plan in compliance with the core elements required by the PSM rule.
+Following are recommendations for developing your site-specific hazardous waste analysis in compliance with the core elements required by the PSM rule.

 Employee participation.
 Develop a written plan of action to implement the employee participation required by the PSM.
 Employers must consult with employees and their representatives on the conduct and development of the process hazard analysis (PHA) and on the development of the other elements of process management.
 If you already have established methods to keep employees and their representatives informed about relevant safety and health issues, you may be able to adapt these practices and procedures to meet the obligations of the PSM requirements for employee participation.

 Process safety information.
 Compile all written process safety information before conducting any PHA.
-The compilation should be completed under the same schedule required for the PHA.
+The compilation of hazarous material removal in Arizona should be completed under the same schedule required for the PHA.
 Make sure you include:

 Safety data sheets (SDSs) meeting the requirements of the Hazard Communication Standard (20 CFR 1910.1200) may be used to comply with information on the hazards requirement to the extent they contain the required information.

 Process hazard analysis.
-A process hazard analysis (PHA), sometimes called a process hazard evaluation, is an organized and systematic effort to identify and analyze the significance of potential hazards associated with the processing or handling of highly hazardous chemicals.
+A process hazard analysis (PHA), sometimes called a hazardous waste analysis, is an organized and systematic effort to identify and analyze the significance of potential hazards associated with the processing or handling of highly hazardous chemicals.
 The PHA focuses on equipment, instrumentation, utilities, human actions (routine and nonroutine), and external factors that might impact the process.
 Determine and document the priority order for conducting PHAs that includes such considerations as the extent of the process hazards, the number of potentially affected employees, the age of the process, and the operating history of the process.